foglar/CobraV2/README.md

 | SCK    | 13      | Serial Clock    |
 | MOSI   | 11~     | SPI master out  |
 | MISO   | 12      | SPI master in   |

+## Issues / features

+- data stops being transmitted after some short time
+- no gui
+- parser should be updated
+- sender code should be updated

 ## Sources